tjhunter/karps/doc/paper/scratch.md

 the considerations below can guide in the implementation of a computing system that can serve as a basis for more complex systems built on top of it.

-When a system is designed to serve as the substrate on top of which more complex systems are built, establishing sound principles and structures is paramount.
-Without these, complex and unforeseen interactions emerge that expose some behavior that on the face of it, is a logical consequences of the initial specifications, but yields surprising or confusing results to the user of such a system.

-Artificial intelligence is arguably not well captured by current systems because of its roots in statistics, and its peculiar needs.
-At a high level, ML is not that different from other data processing frameworks: it condenses data into a model (in the case of supervised learning), and then applies this model to some unseen data.

-Data processing systems are primarily focused on transforming data, and as such reading and writing data is a critical, but poorly formalized part of such systems.
-For example, writing to a distributed file system is often considered with the same flexibility as writing to a local file, even though the cost of a mistake is considerably higher.
-This is why databases have been developed as data storage systems with strong guarantees (TODO: unclear).
-An important motivation of this article is to provide a framework in which reading and writing data is considered a primitive operation like any other, and on which all sorts of mechanical transforms, checks and optimizations can be applied.

-This paper does the following:
- - it starts with some high-level principles that one should seek in a data processing system
- - it establishes necesary mathematical structure that naturally derives from the first principles
- - it discusses  possible ways to address the temporal aspects and streaming data.
- - it offers some hints at implementation and a proof of concept built on top of Spark.

-The code examples are done using mathematical notations and Haskell functions, which should be clear enough in most of the case.

 # General principles

-This section is concerned with some ideas that hold no matter the type of system.
+This section is concerned with some ideas that hold no matter the type of system:

- 0. Perspective of the observer
+ 0. Perspective of the observer, only reductions can be observed.

- 1. Representation is not observable
+ 1. The data representation is not observable

- 2. No intrinsic ordering
+ 2. The flow of computations follows the structure of the data.

- 3. Computations are distributed
+ 3. Reductions are deterministic

- 4. Computations are deterministic
+ 4. Failures are not observables

 This paper starts from a few general principles and shows how can reconstruct some commonly used constructs in big data systems.

 _Observer perspective_ A dataset is a collection of values.
-Only two operations can be done on a
+Two operations can be done on a
 dataset:

  - transforming it into another dataset.
  - condensing the dataset into a single value.
 This is also what is called _reducing_ the dataset into an observable (value).

 The observer principle states that the user (the observer) only has access to observables, and not to the dataset itself.
-We will see a lot of different observables in this paper.
+This idea is familiar to physicists, who have long considered adopted a similar posture in quantum physics, in which the measure of the physical system itself (a wave function) is integral part of the design.

 _Abstraction of data representation_ In this setting, the data structure that backs the dataset is not observable and has no incidence on the results (the values of the observables).
 This is not